 At Stanford University Peter turned his back on a career in physics and followed a long standing interest in theater, which is how he ended up in New York City.
 Here he became a resident magician at the Magic Towne House, became a star of the Revlon Magic of Color tour and created touring Magic theater shows.

 Peter Samelson has performed atop the Great Wall of China, in the jungles of Bali and the universities of Tokyo.
-He has performed for Mexican peasants, and Grand Prix race car drivers.
-He has entertained Princess Stephanie of Monaco, the jet-set of Paris and the fishermen mending their nets on the beaches of Cartegena.
+He has performed for Grand Prix race car drivers, and entertained Princess Stephanie of Monaco, the jet-set of Paris and the fishermen mending their nets on the beaches of Cartegena.
 From Kenya to the Magic Castle, from television to trade shows, college campuses to commercials, the New York stage, night clubs and celebrity events, Peter Samelson has distinguished himself not only as a magician, but as an artist.

 While touring the world aboard the finest luxury cruise liners, Peter found time to write, create and mount two one-man shows Off-B’way in New York.
 Both The Magician and PaperWork received critical acclaim, and a third show, Standing Up and Looking Ahead, toured to colleges and theaters around the United States.
 Peter also wrote for and performed with Avant-Garde theater groups such as The Talking Band, and Mabou Mines, in whose film, Dead End Kids, Peter and his magic are featured.